zmaril/bumi/README.md

 natives, and abusing computers all at the same time.

 Currently, the R analysis tools will fail silently if something doesn't work.
-So, watch out.
+So, watch out and check the .Rout files in the root dir just in case.

 ## License